How to prepare and cook a turkey

 A cooking thermometer is usually left in the bird while it cooks.
 It should be placed in the thickest part of the bird (between the breast and the thigh) from the start of cooking.
 The bird is cooked when the thermometer has reached 70°C for more than two minutes, or 75°C for 30 seconds.

-Pop-up timers indicate when the bird is thoroughly cooked.
+Pop-up timers show when the bird is thoroughly cooked.
 When the indicator stick (typically red) pops up, the bird is thoroughly cooked.
 You might want to double check this by ensuring that there is no pinkness in the thickest part of the meat and that the juices run clear when you pierce the turkey or press the thigh.

 Cooking the turkey ahead of time

 You can cook your turkey thoroughly ahead of time and then keep it until you’re ready to reheat and eat – either store it in the fridge for up to two days, or freeze it.

-For fridge storage, ensure that the turkey is thoroughly cooked until steaming hot, that no pinkness remains and that any juices run clear.
+For fridge storage, make sure that the turkey is thoroughly cooked until steaming hot, that no pinkness remains and that any juices run clear.
 Then cool, cover, and put in the fridge within one to two hours of cooking - you can carve it into smaller portions to help it to cool more quickly.
 Then treat it as fresh and eat within two days of cooking.